Can I Eat Expired White Truffle?

 To determine if White Truffle has gone bad, look for any dark spots, mold, or discoloration on the surface.
 A strong unpleasant odor, different from its characteristic earthy aroma, is a clear sign of spoilage.
 Additionally, a mushy or slimy texture indicates that the truffle is no longer fresh and should not be consumed.

 White truffles are generally safe to consume but can be contaminated during harvest or storage.
 Risks include bacterial contamination if not properly handled.
-To prevent illness, always purchase truffles from reputable sources, clean them thoroughly before use, and store them in a cool, dry place.
+To reduce the risk of foodborne illness, always purchase truffles from reputable sources, clean them thoroughly before use, and store them in a cool, dry place.

 To store white truffles, wrap them in a paper towel and place them in an airtight container in the refrigerator.
 Adding a small amount of risotto or eggs to the container can help infuse them with truffle aroma.
 Avoid storing truffles with other foods as they easily absorb odors.